src-d/tm-experiments/README.md

 ### `label` command

-This command automatically computes labels for topics of a previously created model (don't forget to specify the bow and experience name):
+This command will automatically label topics of a previously created model.
+You will need to choose between one of the following context creation methods, used to computed word probabilities:
+- `hall`: the context will be the hall model of the corpus, ie each blob will be a document in the context
+- `last`: blobs from only the last reference of each repo will be a document in the context
+- `mean`/`median`/`max`: the mean, max or median word count of each document (from the hall model) across all refs where it exists will be taken as a document in the context
+- `concat`: the concatenation of all **added** delta-documents (from the diff model) of the corpus will be a document in the context

+For more information about the method used to label topics, you can check out [this paper](https://arxiv.org/abs/1704.00135).

+You can launch the labeling with the following command (don't forget to specify the bow name, experience name and one the context creation method):

 ```
 docker run --rm -it -v /path/to/data:/data \
-  tmexp label --bow-name my-bow --exp-name my-artm-exp
+  tmexp label --bow-name my-bow --exp-name my-artm-exp --context hall
 ```

-Once this job is finished, the output files should be located in `/path/to/data/topics/my-bow/my-artm-exp`.
+Once this job is finished, the output file should be located in `/path/to/data/topics/my-bow/my-artm-exp`.